-- Article 1 This Act comes into effect as of April 1st, 1947; provided, however, that the effective date for parts regarding obligations to enroll in school for schools for the blind, schools for hearing impaired children, and schools for handicapped children provided in Article 22, paragraph (1) and Article 39, paragraph (1), and parts regarding the obligations of establishment for these schools provided in Article 74, shall be prescribed by Cabinet Order. - Article 2 National elementary schools, miscellaneous schools similar to national elementary schools, and miscellaneous schools and kindergartens equivalent to national elementary schools under former provisions in existence at the time of the enforcement of this Act shall be respectively deemed as elementary schools and kindergartens established pursuant to the provisions of this Act.
+Article 1 This Act comes into effect as of April 1st, 1947; provided, however, that the effective date for parts regarding obligations to enroll in school for schools for the blind, schools for hearing impaired children, and schools for handicapped children provided for in Article 22, paragraph (1), and Article 39, paragraph (1), and parts regarding the obligations of establishment for these schools provided in Article 74, is to be prescribed by Cabinet Order.

+Article 2 National elementary schools, miscellaneous schools similar to national elementary schools, and miscellaneous schools and kindergartens equivalent to national elementary schools under former provisions in existence at the time of the enforcement of this Act are to be respectively deemed as elementary schools and kindergartens established pursuant to the provisions of this Act.

-- Article 3 (1) Schools under former provisions (except the National School Ordinance) in existence at the time of the enforcement of this Act may continue to exist as schools under former provisions. - (2) Necessary matters regarding schools under the preceding paragraph shall be prescribed by the Minister of Education, Culture, Sports, Science and Technology. - Article 4 Necessary matters regarding qualifications of graduates of schools under former provisions are as provided by the Minister of Education, Culture, Sports, Science and Technology.
+- Article 3 (1) Schools under former provisions (except the National School Order) in existence at the time of the enforcement of this Act may continue to exist as schools under former provisions. - (2) Necessary matters regarding schools under the provisions of the preceding paragraph are to be prescribed by the Minister of Education, Culture, Sports, Science and Technology. - Article 4 Necessary matters regarding qualifications of graduates of schools under former provisions are as provided for by the Minister of Education, Culture, Sports, Science and Technology.